 Zalacaín

-This refuge for aristocrats, literati and artists, whose name refers to the novel Zalacaín, the Adventurer by Pío Baroja, maintains its reputation thanks to an impeccable overall staging in the dining room, kitchen and wine cellar.
-The first Spanish restaurant to achieve three Michelin stars continues to revisit some classic dishes, such as the tripe, which is prepared “a la Jorge Losa”, that is, the chef’s way, with two days of cooking and 60 percent tripe, 20 percent leg and 20 percent snout.
+This haven for aristocrats, literati and artists, whose name refers to the novel Zalacaín, the Adventurer by Pío Baroja, maintains its reputation thanks to an impeccable overall staging in the dining room, kitchen and wine cellar.
+The first Spanish restaurant to obtain three Michelin stars continues to revisit some classic dishes, such as the tripe, which is prepared “a la Jorge Losa” -thatis, the chef’s way- with two days of cooking and 60 percent tripe, 20 percent leg and 20 percent snout.

 Calle de Álvarez de Baena, 4 (Castellana)

-Manolo is a restaurant of Moncloa traditional Asturian and Madrilenian food to go to when you don’t want to try your luck, just make sure you’re going to eat well.
-From the omelet to the stew, nothing fails, but their tripe has the consistency and flavor that takes you back to your grandmother’s kitchen, including a reference to the Disney movie Ratatouille.
-It is one of those dishes that gives all the sense to that fashionable concept: comfort food.
+Manolo is a restaurant in Moncloa with traditional Asturian and Madrilenian food to go to when you don’t want to try your luck, just make sure you’re going to eat well.
+From the tortilla to the cocido, nothing fails, but their tripe has the consistency and flavor that takes you back to your grandmother’s kitchen – reference to the Disney movie, Ratatouille, included.
+It is one of those dishes that gives all the sense to that concept so fashionable: comfort food.

-La Taberna Delfín is one of those culinary gems offered by Usera, which, being away from the center, adjusts prices more and is not collapsed by tourists.
-The tripe prepared by Ming Heng Chen has attracted the attention of renowned food critics such as Eric Vernacci viral influencers such as Cocituber and national media such as El Español.
-In addition, they serve all kinds of fresh seafood, including French oysters, and the occasional steamed dish, more typical of China.
+Taberna Delfín is one of those culinary jewels that Usera offers, which, being away from the center, adjusts prices more and is not collapsed by tourists.
+The tripe prepared by Ming Heng Chen has caught the attention of renowned food critics such as Eric Vernacci, viral influencers such as Cocituber and national media such as El Español.
+In addition, they serve all kinds of fresh seafood, including French oysters, and some steamed dishes, more typical of China.
 A mix worthy of a visit.